 - Critically assess the quality of existing data on program inputs, processes, outputs, outcomes and impacts, and determine whether these data can be used in the evaluation of a health program in low-and middle-income settings; and

 - Analyze, interpret and use program evaluation data to improve program implementation.

-The certificate program is open to students currently enrolled in graduate degree programs in the Johns Hopkins Bloomberg School of Public Health, with the exception of JHSPH MAS degree students, who are not eligible to apply until they have completed their primary degree program.
+The certificate program is open to students currently enrolled in graduate degree programs at the Johns Hopkins University, with the exception of JHSPH MAS degree students, who are not eligible to apply until they have completed their primary degree program.

 Requirement for Successful Completion

 The certificate program requires a minimum of 20 term credits.
-All required and elective courses must be taken for a letter grade.
-Students must earn a GPA of 2.75 or higher for the certificate courses.
+All required and elective courses must be taken for a letter grade, if a letter grade is an option.
+Students must earn a minimum letter grade of C in each certificate course, and maintain a GPA of 2.75 or higher for the certificate courses.
 All courses must be completed within a three year period.